 dbg\$32 This debugger symbol represents the mode in which the processor is running.

-'''
+This decagger symbol represents the mode in which the processor is running.

-0 16-bit mode1 32-bit mode
+0 16-bit mode 1 32-bit mode

-'''

 dbg\$bp This debugger symbol represents the register pair SS:BP (16-bit mode) or SS:EBP (32-bit mode).